intel/llvm/sycl/doc/KernelProgramCache.md

 ### Inter-process safety

-For on-disc cache there might be access collisions for accessing the same file from different instance of SYCL applications:
+For on-disc cache there might be access collisions for accessing the same file from different instances of SYCL applications:
 - write collision happens when 2 instances of the same application are started to write to the same cache file/directory;
 - read collision may happen if one application is writing to the file and the